 Linda Habig, flute, holds a Bachelor of Music degree in flute performance from Baldwin-Wallace College (Ohio) and studied with prominent teachers in New York, Philadelphia and Chicago.
 A member of the Heisey Wind Ensemble, she has played with regional orchestras and ensembles in Chicago, New Jersey, and central Ohio.
 Linda has taken Suzuki teacher training at both the International Flute Institute at Eastern Tennessee State University, and the Berkshire Flute Institute at Williams College, Mass.
 Prior to 2004, Linda had an extensive career in corporate finance.

 Maryfrances Kirsh, piano and violin, accompanist, Publicity Support Coordinator, attended Agnes Scott College, holds a Bachelor of Science in Music Education in piano and voice from West Chester University, PA, and a Master of Arts in Piano Pedagogy from The Ohio State University.
 She received the bulk of her Suzuki training from Mary Craig Powell and Caroline Frasier and has been awarded the Suzuki Association of the Americas Certificate of Merit.
-She has been on the piano faculty of the Columbus Suzuki Institute and is co-founder of “Suzuki Piano Friends,” a frequent gathering of Suzuki piano teachers in the Columbus area.
+She has been on the piano faculty of the Columbus Suzuki Institute, the American Suzuki Institute, and is co-founder of “Suzuki Piano Friends,” a frequent gathering of Suzuki piano teachers in the Columbus area.
 Maryfrances has been the parent/practice partner of three Suzuki violinists and has a passion for supporting other parent/practice partners.

 Susan Larson, violin, viola, chamber music, holds a Bachelor of Science degree in violin performance and music education from Kent State University and has completed graduate work in string pedagogy at The Ohio State University and The University of Wisconsin.
 She is the founder and music director of the Newark-Granville Youth Symphony and is a clinician and conductor for ensembles throughout the country.
 Susan also performs with various orchestras, including the Newark-Granville Symphony Orchestra.